What are Lasting Powers of Attorney?

 How do I make a LPA?

-Morrish Solicitors’ Elderly Client Department prepare LPAs for both Property & Financial Affairs and Health & Welfare.
+If you’d like to make a Lasting Power of Attorney contact Morrish Solicitors today.
+Our experienced Wills, Probate & Estate Solicitors have prepared LPAs for both Property & Financial Affairs and Health & Welfare.
 We offer advice and guidance with regard to both types of LPAs and the registration of the LPAs with the Office of the Public Guardian as an LPA cannot be used until it has been registered.
 As union members, you are entitled to a discount from our legal costs.